Sieve Methods in Random Graph Theory: Acknowledgements

-\subsection{Acknowledgements}
+\section{Acknowledgements}

 The results in the paper are part of the Ph.D. thesis of the second author.
 He would like to thank his co-supervisor, Kevin Hare, and his thesis committee members, Karl Dilcher, David McKinnon, Jeffrey Shallit, and Cam Stewart for their helpful suggestions about this project.
+He would also like to thank the Azrieli Foundation for the award of an Azrieli International Postdoctoral Fellowship, as well as the University of Calgary also for the award of a Postdoctoral Fellowship.